 A recent type of diamond coatings is termed nanocrystalline diamond (NCD), in opposition to the microcrystalline diamond films (MCD).
 NCD is characterized by a nanometric crystallite size (1 nm to 50 nm) and an extremely smooth surface that retains most of the hardness of MCD and has got improved wear and friction behaviour relatively to MCD.
 These coatings generally need the addition of a third, inert gas, that contributes to the formation of NCD by enhancing re-nucleation processes during growth an by changing the thermal load of the gases inside the chamber, also affecting the substrate heating.
 This system is more complex than the MCD one and further care is needed in the control and monitoring of the feed gases.

 A further modification of such reactors consists in doping the diamond coatings with Boron (MCD and NCD) during growth in order to make them electrically conductive.
-For this liquid precursor containing Boron (B) species is generally used and a gas is bubbled through it, carrying the B containing vapour to the hot filaments and to the diamond coatings.
-The doping level is adjusted by selecting the right concentration of B in the precursor and by adjusting the gas flow through the precursor.
+For this liquid precursor containing Boron (B) species is generally used and a gas is bubbled through it, carrying the Boron containing vapour to the hot filaments and to the diamond coatings.
+The doping level is adjusted by selecting the right concentration of Boron in the precursor and by adjusting the gas flow through the precursor.
 The task becomes increasingly difficult when doing NCD since three gases are already at play.
-The role of the mass flow controllers is insurmountable in this application or any other involving CVD processes for diamond growth from gas phases.
+The role of the thermal mass flow controllers (such as EL-FLOW Select, LOW-dP-FLOW or IN-FLOW series) is insurmountable in this application or any other involving CVD processes for diamond growth from gas phases.

 NL-7261 AK Ruurlo (NL)